-About two-thirds of teens who report abusing prescription drugs obtain them from family, friends and acquaintances.1 Fortunately, this problem is highly preventable through the safe disposal of unwanted medications.
+About two-thirds of teens who report abusing prescription drugs obtain them from family, friends and acquaintances.

 As a pharmacy innovation company, safe disposal is a key component of our drug abuse prevention strategy.
 That’s why we launched our Medication Disposal for Safer Communities program, through which police departments can apply to receive a drug collection unit to help their communities safely discard unwanted medications, including controlled substances.

 Since 2014, we have donated 800 drug collection units to police departments in 43 states.
 To date, the program has collected more than 100 metric tons of prescription drugs.
 These collection receptacles not only prevent medication diversion and abuse, they also serve an important environmental purpose by preventing improperly disposed of medications from contaminating our water supply.

 “The Medication Disposal for Safer Communities program allows CVS Pharmacy to team up with the Partnership for Drug-Free Kids to provide our communities with a permanent drug disposal solution at their local police departments,” says Tom Davis, RPh, Vice President of Pharmacy Professional Practices at CVS Pharmacy.
 “It’s an important part of our abuse prevention strategy, which includes expanding access to naloxone without a prescription and teen education efforts.”

 We support ongoing prescription drug disposal efforts in a variety of other ways:

 Any law enforcement agency wishing to conduct a local take-back event may use a portion of our parking lot as a collection site.